-Moreover, the Wedges and Corridors plan neglected to fully articulate how the broader public should expect to benefit from maintaining a rural pattern over much of the county's land area.
-The plan explained that land preservation is important to recreation, agriculture and conservation of natural resources but did not describe how people living in urban parts of the county would access these opportunities.
-The result is that many people who live outside what became the Agricultural Reserve are unfamiliar with it and do not take full advantage of opportunities to visit, enjoy and develop an appreciation for the value of continued preservation of land for farming, recreation, and environmental stewardship.
-Awareness of -- and access to -- the Agricultural Reserve should be improved by providing ways for people throughout the county to experience and take full advantage of this unique resource.
+Moreover, the 1964 Plan did not fully articulate how the broader public should expect to benefit from maintaining a rural pattern over much of the county's land area8.
+The 1964 Plan explained that land preservation is important to recreation, agriculture, and conservation of natural resources but did not describe how people living in urban parts of the county would access these opportunities.
+The result is that many people who live outside of what became the Agricultural Reserve are unfamiliar with it and do not take full advantage of opportunities to visit, enjoy and develop an appreciation for the value of continued preservation of land for farming, recreation, and environmental stewardship.
+Awareness of, and access to, the Agricultural Reserve should be improved by providing ways for people throughout the county to experience and take full advantage of this unique resource.
 Our residents and visitors should not miss out on opportunities to learn about the county's rural heritage, eat and drink locally produced food and beverages, and participate in outdoor activities such as hiking, biking, camping, and fishing.